SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 - Code in a detached child task, as shown in :ref:`Concurrency_TaskHandle` below.

 ..
-SE-0296 specificalls out that top-level code is *not* an async context, contrary to what you might expect.
+SE-0296 specifically out that top-level code is *not* an async context, contrary to what you might expect.
-   If that get changed, put this bullet back into the list above:
+   If that get changed, add this bullet to the list above:

-   Code at the top level that makes up an implicit main function.
+   - Code at the top level that makes up an implicit main function.

 In contrast to using ``async`` and ``await``, consider how you would write the example above